artefactual/atom-docs/user-manual/access-content/navigate.rst

 side of the screen includes links to related people and organizations (i.e., :term:`authority records <authority record>`), :term:`subjects <subject>`, and :term:`places <place>`, as well as available formats for export and printing.
-Links in the right-hand column of the context menu are drawn from
+Links in the right-hand column of the context menu are drawn from access points.

 When viewing an :term:`authority record` for a person, family, or :term:`corporate body`, the left-hand side of the screen will show any